dobesv/dobesv.github.com/_posts/2013-02-27-1gam-feb-2013-laser-puzzle.markdown

 ## Playcraft

-[Playcraft](http://playcraftlabs.com/) is currently in beta, and I did run into one bug I had to tweak in their library.
-I also had some trouble figuring out how exactly the rotation and scaling work - they are doing the math a bit differently here from what I was used to.
-But I figured it all out and it worked great after that.

-The thing that impressed me about playcraft was their demo's - they look great, have sound, and and great frame rates (on my machine, anyhow).
+The thing that impressed me about [Playcraft](http://playcraftlabs.com/) was their demos - they look great, have sound, and and great frame rates (on my machine, anyhow).
 That gives me some confidence that I can make a good game on those platforms.

+The playcraft API is relatively well organized and documented.
+It took me a little while to figure out how the rotation and scaling work.
+It turns out that they maintain the same top-left anchor point when rotating and scaling, which means your x,y coordinate is upper-left corner of the image before transforms are applied.

+It is currently in beta, and I did run into one bug I had to tweak in their library.

+Generally, however, I liked playcraft.
+I think when some of their more interesting features start to show up, like the editor, mobile device deployment, and so on it'll be worth spending money on.